MP for Keighley and Ilkley

 Shadow Minister (Environment, Food and Rural Affairs)

-Robbie Moore is the Conservative MP for Keighley and Ilkley, first elected in 2019.
-He currently serves as Shadow Minister for Environment, Food and Rural Affairs and sits on the Petitions Committee and the Home Affairs Committee; he previously served as Parliamentary Under-Secretary at the Department for Environment, Food and Rural Affairs from 2023 to 2024.
+Robbie Moore is a Conservative MP for Keighley and Ilkley, first elected in 2019.
+He currently serves as Shadow Minister for Environment, Food and Rural Affairs and sits on the Petitions Committee and the Home Affairs Committee, after previously serving as Parliamentary Under-Secretary at DEFRA from late 2023 to mid-2024.

-Declared four financial interests: three entries relate to donations or other support for activities as an MP (including loans), and one entry relates to gifts, benefits and hospitality from UK sources.
+Declares four financial interests: three entries related to donations and loans connected to his activities as an MP, and one entry for gifts, benefits, and hospitality from UK sources.

 Generated 21 February 2026